naag-pal/react-component-life-cycle-methods/README.md

-This tutorial you can learn reactjs component life cycle methods
+This tutorial will help you to learn reactjs component life cycle methods

 # Component Life Cycle Methods